Garden Water Feature Cost

 Building a garden pond, adding a water fountain, and other decorative water features can add character and breathe new life into tired gardens while making your home more attractive to potential buyers - as well as make the garden a much nicer place to enjoy the occasional sunny days we have in the UK!

-Ponds are not necessarily high maintenance.
+Ponds and water features are not necessarily high maintenance.
 Some maintenance is involved, but it's not too difficult or time-consuming.

-However, a neglected pond will quickly become an eyesore, so proper pond maintenance is important.
-There are many different types and sizes of garden ponds; some can also incorporate a small waterfall or fountain, and they can be located on the patio or on the lawn.
+However, a neglected pond or water feature will quickly become an eyesore, so proper maintenance is important.
+There are many different types and sizes of water features and ponds; some can also incorporate a small waterfall or fountain, and they can be located on the patio or on the lawn.

-You can even have several ponds at different levels flowing into each other for maximum visual impact!
-Any landscape gardener will be happy to install a pond for you.
+You can even have several ponds or water features at different levels flowing into each other for maximum visual impact!
+Any landscape gardener will be happy to install a water feature for you.

 What are some zero-risk water features worth considering to have added to my garden?
 By risk, I mean that they aren't dangerous for children or pets.